Battle of the CIMIC House

 Incoming fire from the Mahdi Army included 595 mortar rounds from 230 different bombardments, direct hits with 57 rocket-propelled grenades and six 107 mm rockets, and 86 ground assaults on CIMIC House itself.
 Y Company, 1 PWRR, based at CIMIC House, became the most attacked company in the entire Iraqi theatre of operations.
-In defending the compound, the British fired 33,000 rounds, many Challenger 2, Warrior, and High Explosive 81mm mortar shells, and managed to persuade the US Air Force to drop a precision laser-guided 500 lb bomb onto enemy mortar positions in open ground in the middle of a built up-city.
+In defending the compound, the British fired 33,000 rounds, many Challenger 2, Warrior, and High Explosive 81mm mortar shells, and managed to persuade the US Air Force to drop a precision laser-guided 500lb bomb onto enemy mortar positions in open ground in the middle of a built up-city.
 The defence of their positions and attempts to repel the Mahdi Army was described by Y Company's Sergeant Dan Mill's book Sniper One as "the longest continuous action fought by the British Army since the Korean War 50 years ago".
 It was also the "lengthiest defensive stand since World War II".

 Fighting reached a peak between 5-25 August when the intensity was such that armoured convoys were unable to reach the base to resupply the British, although none of the waves of infantry attacks by the Mahdi Army reached within 30 metres of the British defence lines.
 During this time, commanding officer Major Justin Featherstone was given permission to withdraw by his commanding officer if he felt events on the ground required it.
 Major Featherstone refused to have his men leave their posts.
 Captain Charlie Curry was given command for six days during this time when Major Featherstone went on R&R.